 Should I use hyaluronic acid before or after tretinoin?

-When it comes to applying skincare, it is considered important to remember to follow the basic rule, and that is to apply products from thinnest to thickest.
+Not really, many favour applying tretinoin before hyaluronic acid to ensure any dryness is avoided.
+However, when it comes to applying skincare, it is considered important to remember to follow the basic rule, and that is to apply products from thinnest to thickest.
 This will obviously have an effect on whether you apply hyaluronic acid before or after tretinoin.
 If I could however make the suggestion of applying hyaluronic acid before the potent tretinoin you will find your skin remains comfortable and happy.
 You’ll also find that because the layers of the skin are fully hydrated, they act more like a wet sponge absorbing any other product that are applied to the skin allowing them to penetrate into the lower layers of the skin.

 How do you layer retinol and hyaluronic acid together?